 Once transferred back to the United States, Michael endured more than 50 surgeries throughout his year and a half stay at Walter Reed Medical Center.
 During that time, doctors amputated Michael’s leg at the hip and removed his tailbone and left kidney.

 Now medically retired, Michael has taken up golfing using a SoloRider and hopes to teach others with injuries how to play.
 He is also a certified diver.
 He believes a specially adapted custom Homes For Our Troops home will significantly reduce the obstacles he faces within his home, giving him more energy to put into these endeavors.
 In his current home, it is difficult for Michael to access the bathroom in his wheelchair because the doorways are too narrow.
 He often risks injuring himself when trying to reach the cabinets and appliances in his kitchen.
 A bathroom with a roll-in shower, and a kitchen with pull-down shelves will make it easier for Michael to bathe and prepare meals for himself.

-The new home will provide a stable and secure environment for Michael and his newlywed wife, Cami Sue as they start their life together.
+The new home will provide a stable and secure environment for Michael and his wife, Cami Sue.
 Not having the everyday stress of dealing with a non-accessible home will also allow him to spend more quality time with his two children, April and Chase.

 Michael grew up in Michigan, but his love of boating and fishing drew him to Florida where he plans to build his home.

 Michael is appreciative to HFOT’s donors and supporters who will contribute to the building of his HFOT home.
 “This home will open a whole new avenue of how my everyday life can be,” he says.